moorepants/eme185/content/pages/syllabus.rst

 We will make use of Canvas for the course.
 Log in to canvas.ucdavis.edu_ with your Kerberos ID and passphrase then select **EME 185A A02 WQ 2017**.

-We will be using several features in canvas:
+We will be using several features in Canvas:

 Announcements
    This will be my primary communication avenue to you.
 These announcements